sc830/Hercules/README.md

 2. Technologies Used
 3. Features
 4. Screenshots
-5. Setup
-6. Usage
+5. Usage
-7. Project Status
+6. Project Status
-8. Room for Improvement
+7. Room for Improvement
-9. Acknowledgements
+8. Acknowledgements
-10. Contact
+9. Contact

 ### General Information ###
-The Workout Buddy App is a mobile application developed using React Native and Visual Studio Code.
+The Hercules App is a mobile application developed using React Native and Visual Studio Code.
 It serves as a comprehensive fitness and wellness tool, allowing users to track their workouts, store workout data, visualize their progress, monitor nutrition and food intake, and engage in mindfulness activities.
 This app aims to make fitness and wellness management more convenient and accessible.